Explore health content from A to Z.

 Medulloblastomas are a common type of PNET.
 They often form in the cerebellum.

 During a procedure called a biopsy, a small sample of the brain tumor is taken for analysis.
 It is checked for grade and type.
 Grade refers to how fast new tumor cells are forming and how quickly they are spreading into surrounding tissue.
 Grade can range from 1 (lowest) to 4 (highest).
 This helps the doctor learn more about your child’s brain tumor and how best to treat it.
+However, not all types of tumors are graded on a scale from 1 to 4, and there are different grading systems.
+When you discuss the pathology with the surgeon, ask which grading method he or she is using.

 This brief glossary includes some of the terms you’re likely to hear when learning about brain tumors.
 Ask your child’s healthcare provider if you need more information.